csimes/react-legacy-challenges/README.md

 ### Objectives

-There were four challenges in this project: Cats Challenge, Search Challenge, Dogs Challenge, and ToDo Challenge.
-These challenges focused on different portions of both React Legacy code and applying logic, escalating in difficulty.
+There were four challenges in this project which focused on different portions of React Legacy code and applying logic, escalating in difficulty.

  - The Cats Challenge was a debug challenge,
  - The Search Challenge included some debugging but focused primarily on writing logic,